 - Doctors sometimes prescribe medication for other conditions (such as depression, high blood pressure, epilepsy and low-dose birth control) to treat hot flashes.

 When it comes to treating your menopause symptoms, soy is not the most effective treatment option.
-If you are experiencing menopause symptoms, talk to your gynecologist about the best treatment options for you.
+If you are experiencing menopause symptoms, talk to your gynecologist about the best treatment options.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.